bishoperic/game-timer/README.md

-# Game Timer
+# create-svelte
-A timer web app, built to help make those long board games go just a little bit faster.
-I initially created this because I could not find a suitable existing tool.
-In the process of developing this though I did find some things that would work, but I also found that their presentation and user experience could be unappealing and confusing, which encouraged me to iterate and really try to find a good design.
-There are still more features I want to add, but they need to be carefully considered and iterated on to serve the overall design and provide an excellent user experience.

----

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte);
+Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).

 ## Creating a project